 Change of Custodial rights in Thailand

-Sometimes both parents agree on certain changes, and there are some situations wherein the mother does not give consent on the change of parental power.
+Sometimes both parents agree on certain changes.
+Then again there are some situations wherein the mother does not give consent on the change of parental power.
 To site an example, where a certain father is supporting a child financially and raising the child because the mother abandoned the child or is incapable.
 Though by law, the mother would still be the custodial parent.

 The change in custodial rights is granted by court, considering the well-being and interests of the child in accordance to Section 1521 of the Civil and Commercial Code.